Last updated on 31 August 2022

 - Paid – meaning that CollabPay has sent the payout

 Knowing the difference between these will enable you and your suppliers to quickly track how much is being paid.
-This can be important with maintaining your PayPal balance, ensuring you have enough to pay your suppliers.
+This can be important in maintaining your PayPal balance, ensuring you have enough to pay your suppliers.

 You can also filter to account for payout dates of interest for your supplier.
 If your supplier has a pay dispute, this can be essential information, claiming that you owe them something.
 When overcoming difficult suppliers, CollabPay makes things easy.